Imagine waking up to an extra S$2,000 in your bank account every month, without having to lift a finger.

 That said, the bank is a cyclical business that is heavily linked to the broader economic cycle.

-To put into perspective what the group does, imagine driving and having to pay ERP; that’s exactly what this bourse operator does.
+To put into perspective what they do, imagine driving and having to pay ERP; that’s exactly what this bourse operator does.

 Rain or shine, SGX makes money from the activities conducted in Singapore’s financial markets.